ejlp12/jboss-amq-workshop/LAB09-Konfigurasi_Master_Slave.md

 ![image](https://cloud.githubusercontent.com/assets/3068071/12401317/321413c6-be58-11e5-9925-39a53e285a73.png)

 And that’s it!
 We now have two brokers running, one is a master and one is a slave.
 We can see them listed in the containers list (the master broker has the little broker icon off to the right) as well as in the Services->MQ tab.
 Click it and guess which one is the master. :)
-Give the container a name.
-The profile specifies “2” as the number of containers to create.
-So leave the default and click “Create and Start Container”